ClawArena: Benchmarking AI Agents in Evolving Information Environments: Introduction

 \section{Introduction}

-Maintaining a correct view of ongoing work is critical for AI agents deployed as persistent assistants.
-A wrong answer can mislead project decisions, incident response, scheduling, or document preparation, even when all relevant facts already exist somewhere in the surrounding digital environment.
-In a representative engineering incident, one private message reports that a pipeline failure auto-recovered in four minutes, while the monitoring export records a 47-minute outage and later audit notes show that the claimed fix was incomplete.
-For an agent, the difficulty is therefore not simply retrieving one fact.
-The difficulty is determining which evidence should still be believed.

-Real information environments are inherently multi-source, dynamic, and user-specific, and these properties create coupled challenges for any persistent agent.
-First, evidence is scattered across heterogeneous sources (chat histories, workspace files, monitoring logs) that often contradict one another.
-The agent must judge source reliability rather than naively aggregating all claims (\emph{multi-source conflict reasoning}).
-Second, new evidence arrives over time and can invalidate previously correct conclusions.
-The agent must revise its beliefs rather than simply accumulating information (\emph{dynamic belief revision}).
-Third, user preferences are rarely stated explicitly; instead, they surface through corrections and interaction patterns.
-The agent must learn and apply these preferences without reminders (\emph{implicit personalization}).
-All three are natural by-products of sustained human-in-the-loop deployment, and they interact non-trivially: an agent that handles conflicts well but fails to revise after updates, or revises correctly but ignores the user's preferred format, still produces unreliable output.
+Maintaining a correct view of ongoing work is critical for AI agents deployed as persistent assistants, yet real information environments make this difficult: evidence is scattered across heterogeneous sources (chat histories, workspace files, monitoring logs) that often contradict one another, for instance when multiple sources report conflicting timelines for the same incident.
+These environments create three coupled challenges.
+The agent must judge source reliability rather than naively aggregate (\emph{multi-source conflict reasoning}).
+New evidence arrives over time and can invalidate previously correct conclusions, so the agent must revise rather than accumulate (\emph{dynamic belief revision}).
+User preferences are rarely stated explicitly and surface through corrections and interaction patterns, so the agent must learn and apply them without reminders (\emph{implicit personalization}).
+An agent that handles conflicts but fails to revise, or revises but ignores format preferences, still produces unreliable output.

 Existing evaluations test fragments of this problem but not the full setting.
 Task-oriented agent benchmarks typically provide a single authoritative environment \citep{jimenez2024swebench,liu2024agentbench,zhou2024webarena,xie2024osworld,mialon2024gaia}.
 Long-context and multi-hop QA benchmarks test retrieval and composition over static evidence \citep{yang2018hotpotqa,trivedi2022musique,bai2024longbench,hsieh2024ruler}.
 Memory benchmarks emphasize long-horizon recall but usually without explicit source conflict or silent preference retention \citep{maharana2024locomo,zhang2018personachat}.
 Taken together, existing benchmarks assume a static, single-authority information environment, leaving open the question of whether agents can maintain correct and up-to-date beliefs as their information environment evolves.